-- A) Add new programs to meet market demands. - B) Enrich the student body with a wider representation of racial, cultural, and geographic backgrounds. - C) Identify and tap regional markets. - D) Develop strategies to meet retention goals of 90% at second semester freshmen returning, 75% of sophomores returning, and 60% graduating within 6 years. - E) Enhance the admissions and retention efforts to meet enrollment goals.
+- A) Add new programs to meet market demands. - B) Enrich the student body on both the main campus and in Professional Studies with a wider representation of racial, cultural, and geographic backgrounds. - C) Identify and tap regional markets. - D) Develop strategies to meet and exceed main campus retention goals of 90% at second semester freshmen returning, 75% of sophomores returning, and 60% graduating within 6 years. - E) Enhance the admissions efforts to meet enrollment goals.

-VII.
-Southwestern College will further expand its response to the educational needs of a broadening range of students while maintaining its traditional undergraduate student base.

-- A) Expand learning opportunities beyond the Wichita/Winfield area via distance learning or establishing other sites. - B) Implement a Master of Business Administration graduate program and develop a new strategy for the Master of Education. - C) Continue to enhance the quality of the learning experience by monitoring course offerings and by identifying methods to keep the majors current and valuable to the workplace. - D) Strengthen educational relationships with businesses, schools, churches and communities by developing programs beneficial to those entities. - E) Enhance college cooperation and communication throughout its various sites, staff and faculty - F) Develop, staff and fund summer learning opportunities.
+- VII.
+Southwestern College will further expand its response to the educational needs of a broadening range of students while maintaining its traditional undergraduate student base. - A) Expand learning opportunities beyond the Wichita/Winfield area via distance learning or establishing other sites. - B) Evaluate and enhance graduate programs as resources allow. - C) Continue to enhance the quality of the learning experience by monitoring course offerings and by identifying methods to keep the majors current and valuable to the workplace. - D) Strengthen educational relationships with businesses, schools, churches and communities by developing programs beneficial to those entities. - E) Enhance college cooperation and communication throughout its various sites, staff, and faculty - F) Develop, staff and fund summer learning opportunities.